urbaman/HomeLab/Docker/docker/readme.md

 Follow the documentation for certs creation, and deploy.
 See that all directory permissions are are ok.

 Finally, follow the [documentation to change the passwords](https://documentation.wazuh.com/current/deployment-options/docker/wazuh-container.html#change-pwd-existing-usr).

+## Crowdsec

+Just start the container, then add the plugin and the middleware to traefik.

+Add a whitelist for ips and cidrs, add a mail notification.